 I can tell you many lessons from this book that I have grabbed.
 But until you’ll read this book you can’t get most of it.

 12: The Defining Decade

-It’s an eye-opening book especially for college students when they have just stepped into their twenties.
+It’s an eye-opening book, especially for college students who have just stepped into their twenties.
 If you feel lost or stuck or feel no sense of purpose, then this book is for you.

 You can easily relate to many things while reading this book and it will give you a lot of perspectives.